-- 3.1.1.The following are "prohibited items" under Section 550ZA(3) of the Education Act 1996 and Regulation 3 of the Schools (Specification and Disposal of Articles) Regulations (SI 2012 / 951): - knives or weapons, alcohol, illegal drugs and stolen items; - tobacco and cigarette papers, fireworks and pornographic images; - any article that a member of staff reasonably suspects has been, or is likely to be used: to commit an offence; or to cause personal injury to, or damage to the property of, any person (including the child)
+- 3.1.1.
+The following are "prohibited items" under Section 550ZA(3) of the Education Act 1996 and Regulation 3 of the Schools (Specification and Disposal of Articles) Regulations (SI 2012 / 951): - knives or weapons, alcohol, illegal drugs and stolen items; - tobacco and cigarette papers, fireworks and pornographic images; - any article that a member of staff reasonably suspects has been, or is likely to be used: to commit an offence; or to cause personal injury to, or damage to the property of, any person (including the child)

 3.2.
-Banned items1
+Banned items

+- 3.2.1.
+The academy has identified the following as banned items as it reasonably believes them to be likely to cause harm or disruption.

+- Vapes and electronic cigarettes

+- Lighters and matches

+- Smoking or vaping paraphernalia

+- Chewing gum

+- Fizzy drinks

+- Energy drinks

+- Laser pens or equivalent

-- 3.2.1.The academy has identified the following as banned items as it reasonably believes them to be likely to cause harm or disruption. - Vapes and electronic cigarettes - Lighters and matches - 3.2.2.Children must not have these items in their possession on academy premises at any time when they are under the lawful charge and control of the academy staff e.g. external visits/trips.
+- 3.2.2.
+Children must not have these items in their possession on academy premises at any time when they are under the lawful charge and control of the academy staff e.g., external visits/trips.

-1 As identified in the academy behaviour policy in accordance with the School Behaviour (Determination and Publicising of Measures in Academies) Regulations 2012
+&lt;sup>1 As identified in the academy behaviour policy in accordance with the School Behaviour (Determination and Publicising of Measures in Academies) Regulations 2012